LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 **Multi-provider contracts**: Different Avatars may perform different phases.
 Each phase has its own provider who earns trust for that skill.

 **Verification is special**: The customer (or their delegate) performs verification.
-This is the acceptance mechanism that determines the implementation outcome-+not a trust-earning phase for a provider.
+This is the acceptance mechanism that determines the implementation outcome--not a trust-earning phase for a provider.

 ```
 c_phased = (